 Your reuse is published under the same license as the original content—CC-BY-SA v2.5 or any later version.

 Code samples added on or after August 20, 2010 are in the public domain (CC0).
 No licensing notice is necessary, but if you need one, you can use: "Any copyright is dedicated to the Public Domain. http://creativecommons.org/publicdomain/zero/1.0/".

 Code samples added before August 20, 2010 are available under the MIT license; you should insert the following attribution information into the MIT template: "© <date of last wiki page revision> <name of person who put it in the wiki>".

 Since the launch of the new Yari MDN platform on December 14 2020, there is currently no way to determine which one you need.
 We are working on this and will update this content soon.

 If you wish to contribute to this wiki, you must make your documentation available under the Attribution-ShareAlike license (or occasionally an alternative license already specified by the page you are editing), and your code samples available under Creative Commons CC-0 (a Public Domain dedication).
 Adding to this wiki means you agree that your contributions will be made available under those licenses.

-Note: No new pages may be created using alternate licenses.
+No new pages may be created using alternate licenses.

 Copyright for contributed materials remains with the author unless the author assigns it to someone else.

-The rights in the trademarks, logos, service marks of the Mozilla Foundation, as well as the look and feel of this web site, are not licensed under the Creative Commons license, and to the extent they are works of authorship (like logos and graphic design), they are not included in the work that is licensed under those terms.
+The rights in the trademarks, logos, and service marks of the Mozilla Foundation, as well as the look and feel of this web site, are not licensed under the Creative Commons license, and to the extent they are works of authorship (like logos and graphic design), they are not included in the work that is licensed under those terms.
 If you use the text of documents, and wish to also use any of these rights, or if you have any other questions about complying with our licensing terms for this collection, you should contact the Mozilla Foundation here: firstname.lastname@example.org.